splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-terraformconfig.rst

 3. Create an external account ID and an AWS IAM role.
 Copy and modify the example syntax provided in the documentation section of Terraform Registry's SignalFx page.

-4. Use the :new-page:`Splunk Observability Cloud API <https://dev.splunk.com/observability/reference/api/integrations/latest>` to retrieve the name of your :ref:`org token <admin-org-tokens>`, and paste it in the ``namedToken:"<name of token>"`` field.
+4. Configure your tokens:

+  * Paste your org token in the dedicated field in the ``signalfx_org_token`` resource.
 This allows you to see how much traffic is coming from the integration it identifies.
+  * Paste you user API access token in the ``auth_token`` field in the provider config file.
+  * Use your AWS token in the dedicated field in the ``signalfx_aws_external_integration`` resource config file.

 5. Add AWS as a data source as described in :guilabel:`Data Source: signalfx_aws_services`.